-The current pandemic and the resulting global economic recession have negatively affected people’s mental health: social isolation and job loss are triggering mental health conditions.
+The current pandemic and the resulting global economic recession have negatively affected people’s mental balance: social isolation and job loss are triggering mental health conditions.
 Trajectories of anxiety and depressive symptoms and trends in suicide have soared due to the outbreak of Covid-19 disease.
 As per a study conducted in the United States, depressive symptoms were three times higher during Covid-19 lockdown than before the pandemic.
 Some researchers revealed that loneliness and social isolation are more deadly than obesity or smoking.

 Depression is a common mental disorder.
 It does not discriminate between people: depression knows no boundaries of age, gender, wealth, or status.
 Mental disorders are more common than we may think.
 They affect about 300 million people worldwide, that is to say, more than heart disease and cancer combined.
 One out of four women and one out of ten men experience depression at some point in their lifetime.
 Several celebrities, including Jim Carrey, Lady Gaga, and Michael Phelps, have battled depression.